aixplain/aiXplain/docs/user/user_doc.md

 #### Explore
 There are two ways to find pipelines:

 The catalog of all your pipelines can be accessed and browsed on the aiXplain platform [here](https://platform.aixplain.com/dashboard/pipelines).
 Details of the pipeline can be found by clicking on the pipeline card.
-Pipeline ID can be found from the url(`https://platform.aixplain.com/dashboard/pipelines/<PIPELINE_ID>`) or below the pipeline name(just like Models)
+Pipeline ID can be found from the url(`https://platform.aixplain.com/dashboard/pipelines/<PIPELINE_ID>`) or below the pipeline name(similar to Models)

 Once the Pipeline ID of the desired pipeline is available, it can be used to create a `Pipeline` Object from the `PipelineFactory`.
 ```python